EXPECTATIONS & SUPERVISION

-COCOA offers a smoke free environment.
-No smoking is allowed inside any building housing COCOA programs or within any vehicle owned or operated by COCOA or the properties of clients.
+The Council on Aging offers a smoke free environment.
+No smoking is allowed inside any building housing Council on Aging programs or within any vehicle owned or operated by the Council on Aging or the properties of clients.
 Smoking is allowed in designated outside areas only.

 OUT-OF-POCKET EXPENSES / REIMBURSEMENT

 On rare occasions, a volunteer may need to make an out of pocket purchase, while performing their volunteer service.
 Approval from the Program Manager is required prior to any purchase.
 The Program Manager will provide the volunteer with any appropriate reimbursement forms.
-COCOA will provide a “donor receipt”, for tax purposes, on items not reimbursable by our agency.
+The Council on Aging will provide a “donor receipt”, for tax purposes, on items not reimbursable by our agency.

 Some mileage and meal reimbursement may be available to you, depending on your volunteer assignment.
 The Program Manager will explain what reimbursement is available.
 Any appropriate mileage is reimbursed at the current state authorized rate.